 The inspiration for Welcome Beyond came from their shared love of good design and architecture.
 Oliver has worked as both a designer and art director and Chris’ background was in finance.
 They wanted to create a travel site that was as much about your home base as it was the importance of finding inspiration from your surroundings.
 Their unofficial motto?
 ‘Where you stay is as vital to the experience as what you see and do’.

 They handpick each Welcome Beyond property and have a relationship with the property owners and managers.
 Many of the properties they feature are not only magnificent; some are quirky, some opulent while others are more rustic.
 From Phuket’s spectacular Villa Amanzi to the quite eccentric Kolarbyn forest huts in Sweden.

-There are minimalist small hotels with unbelievable views such as Juvet Landscape Hotel in Norway that in summer or winter is made for romance or adventure.
-Situated on a steep natural levee in a little village, each of the nine rooms are detached to guarantee an extraordinary perspective of this breathtaking landscape.
+There are minimalist small hotels with unbelievable views such as Juvet Landscape Hotel in Norway than in summer or winter is made for romance or adventure.
+Situated on a steep natural levee in a little village, each of the nine rooms is detached to guarantee an extraordinary perspective of this breathtaking landscape.
 According to the owner Knut, the minimalist architecture is not to distract from nature, “Yes, it’s all about what you see on the outside.
-There is hardly anything inside, no paintings for example, just the basics.
+There is hardly anything inside, no paintings, for example, just the basics.
 It is also quite dark inside.
-In a way it is giving you the impression of being in a camera and the window is the lens.
+In a way, it is giving you the impression of being in a camera and the window is the lens.
 That’s what it’s all about.
 All the rest is only for your protection.”

 The Sextantio Grotte della Civita on the other hand is built in the ancient caves of the UNESCO Heritage-listed Matera in southern Italy.
 For Danilo, the owner the philosophy was clear, “to restore the caves without destroying their history.
 We wanted to keep the original function, the integrity.
 Nothing was done to change the caves, we only restored and protected them over a period of ten years.”